crystalatk/practice_dev_says/README.md

 # Practicce: dependencies

-In this repo, I use a simple method on a ddependency.
-I am able to explore what the dependency is and how it is interlaced in my package.json.
+A simple method on a dependency is used.
+Also, what the dependency is and how it is interlaced in package.json is explored.